CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/MerakiOrganization.md

 HasOrganizationId returns a boolean if a field has been set.

+### GetRegisteredDevice

+`func (o *MerakiOrganization) GetRegisteredDevice() AssetDeviceRegistrationRelationship`

+GetRegisteredDevice returns the RegisteredDevice field if non-nil, zero value otherwise.

+### GetRegisteredDeviceOk

+`func (o *MerakiOrganization) GetRegisteredDeviceOk() (*AssetDeviceRegistrationRelationship, bool)`

+GetRegisteredDeviceOk returns a tuple with the RegisteredDevice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRegisteredDevice

+`func (o *MerakiOrganization) SetRegisteredDevice(v AssetDeviceRegistrationRelationship)`

+SetRegisteredDevice sets RegisteredDevice field to given value.

+### HasRegisteredDevice

+`func (o *MerakiOrganization) HasRegisteredDevice() bool`

+HasRegisteredDevice returns a boolean if a field has been set.

+### SetRegisteredDeviceNil

+`func (o *MerakiOrganization) SetRegisteredDeviceNil(b bool)`

+ SetRegisteredDeviceNil sets the value for RegisteredDevice to be an explicit nil

+### UnsetRegisteredDevice
+`func (o *MerakiOrganization) UnsetRegisteredDevice()`

+UnsetRegisteredDevice ensures that no value is present for RegisteredDevice, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)